MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/resource-request-from-native-android-applications/index.md

 ## Sample application
 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/ResourceRequestAndroid) the Native project.

-* The ResourceRequestAndroid project contains a native Android application that uses a MobileFirst native SDK to communicate with MobileFirst Server.
+[Click to download](https://github.com/MobileFirst-Platform-Developer-Center/Adapters) the adapter Maven project.

+### Sample usage
-* Make sure to update the mfpclient.properties file in the native Android project with the required server settings.
+* Make sure to update the **mfpclient.plist** file in the Xcode project with the server properties.
+* The sample uses the `JavaAdapter` contained in the Adapters Maven project.
+* Use either Maven or MobileFirst Developer CLI to [build and deploy the adapter](../../creating-adapters/).

 <span style = "color:red">SCREENSHOT</span>